dimi-fn/Various-Data-Science-Scripts/Git & GitHub/README.md

 * Github: Create your repo on github and copy the repo URL
 * VS Code: initialize repo > commit > command palette > add remote repo > push (either from 'push' or via 'publish' at the bottom)

+2nd way:
-2nd way: Integrate the two steps above into via VS Code (it prerequires that you have already linked your github on VS Code)
+* Integrate the two steps above via VS Code (it prerequires that you have already linked your github on VS Code)
     * VS Code: Publish to Github

 ------